Sign In / Sign Out

 - Map and Locations

-An accelerated bachelor's/master's program is available for students currently admitted in the bachelor of science in criminology and criminal justice program.
-This allows students to graduate with a B.S. in criminology and criminal justice and a master of science (M.S.) in criminology and criminal justice or a master of arts (M.A.) in criminal justice.
+An accelerated bachelor's/master's program is available for students currently admitted in the bachelor of science in criminology and criminal justice (BSCCJ) program.
+This allows students to graduate with a B.S. in criminology and criminal justice and a master of science (M.S.) in criminology and criminal justice (on-campus) or a master of arts (M.A.) in criminal justice (online).

-The M.A. program is a professional degree designed to provide criminal justice agency professionals with coursework in criminology and the operation of the criminal justice system.
+The M.A. in criminal justice online program is a professional degree designed to provide criminal justice agency professionals with coursework in criminology and the operation of the criminal justice system.

 Students interested in this program must meet the following eligibility requirements:

-Students must apply for admission to the program through the ASU Graduate College by submitting an application form for the accelerated program in criminal justice.
-Interested students should meet with their academic advisor to learn more about the program and how to apply.
+Students must apply for admission to the program through the ASU Graduate College by submitting an admissions application for either the M.A. (online) or the M.S. program (on-campus).
+Interested students should first meet with a graduate programs academic advisor to learn more about the program and how to apply.

 Please contact an undergraduate advisor with questions about the bachelor's/master's program, before you apply to the program.
 You can set up an appointment by calling 602-496-2356 or e-mailing email@example.com.

 Students will be considered undergraduates until all B.S. program requirements have been completed.
-Undergraduate students accepted into the accelerated program will be eligible for graduate-level courses and seminars.
-Students must contact the course instructor to be approved to reserve graduate courses for the integrated program.
+Undergraduate students accepted into the 4+1 accelerated program will be eligible to take up to 12 credits of graduate-level courses while in undergraduate status.
+Students will work closely with the graduate program advising team to register for the graduate level courses that will be part of the integrated program.